STANDARDS APPLICABLE TO GENERATORS OF HAZARDOUS WASTE

-NOTE: Even if the waste is listed, the generator still has an opportunity under OAR 340-100-0022 to demonstrate to the Commission that the waste from his/her particular facility or operation is not a hazardous waste.
+NOTE: Even if the waste is listed, the person still has an opportunity under OAR 340-100-0022 to demonstrate to the Commission that the waste from their particular facility or operation is not a hazardous waste.

-(A) Testing the waste according to the methods set forth in Subpart C of 40 CFR 261, or according to an equivalent method approved by the Department under OAR 340-100-0021.
+(A) Testing the waste according to the methods set forth in Subpart C of 40 C.F.R.
+Part 261, or according to an equivalent method the Department approves under OAR 340-100-0021, or

-NOTE: In most instances, the Department will not consider approving a test method until it has been approved by EPA.
+NOTE: In most instances, the Department will not consider approving a test method until the EPA approves it.

 (B) Applying knowledge of the hazard characteristic of the waste in light of the materials or the processes used.

-(e) If the waste is determined to be hazardous, the generator must refer to Divisions 100-106 and 40 CFR Parts 264, 265, 268 and 273 for possible exclusions or restrictions pertaining to management of his/her specific waste.
+(e) If the waste is determined to be hazardous, the person must refer to Divisions 100–106 and 40 C.F.R.
+Parts 264, 265, 268 and 273 for possible exclusions or restrictions pertaining to management of the specific waste.

-NOTE: 40 CFR 268.3 prohibits dilution of a hazardous waste to meet Land Disposal Restriction treatment standards.
+NOTE: 40 C.F.R.
+Sec.
+268.3 prohibits diluting a hazardous waste to meet Land Disposal Restriction treatment standards.
 Diluting waste without a permit to meet any hazardous waste standard is prohibited.

 (f) If the waste is not identified as hazardous by application of subsection (2)(b) or (2)(c), and/or (2)(d) of this rule, persons must determine if the waste is listed under OAR 340-101-0033.

-(3) A person who generates a residue, as defined in OAR 340-100-0010(2)(ee), must keep a copy of the documentation used to determine whether the residue is a hazardous waste, under section (2) of this rule, for a minimum of three years after the waste stream is no longer generated, or as prescribed in 40 CFR 262.40(c).
-If no documentation is created in making the wastestream determination, then no new documentation need be created.
+(3) A person who generates a residue, as defined in OAR 340-100-0010(2)(ee), must keep a copy of all documentation used or createdin determining whether the residue is a hazardous waste, under section (2) of this rule, for a minimum of three years after the waste stream is no longer generated, or as prescribed in 40 C.F.R.
+Sec.
+262.40(c).
+The person is not required to create new documentation if no documentation is created in making the waste stream determination.